markstringer-dti/markstringer-dti.github.io/dti.md

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
 What makes project ideas attractive - the kinds of things that get money -  is that what makes them liked doesn't require conscious thought.
 Often what makes people like things straight away is that they don't require much thought, but they do suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
-This is especially a problem if someone tries to implement the idea using an iterative framework like Scrum.
+This is especially a problem if someone tries to implement the idea using an iterative set up like Scrum.
 In Scrum the team meet at the beginning of every work day and talk about what they're going to do that day and anything that's stopping from doing what they want to do.
 They do this every working day.
 This is called the stand up.

-Once a fortnight, the team shows the work that it's been doing in the last two weeks.
+Once every two weeks, the team shows the work that it's been doing in the last two weeks.
 The audience is made up of people in the organisation and also sometimes also external users who are interested.
 This is called the show and tell.

 The team also has a private meeting where they share what went well, what didn't go so well and what they might try differently.